Thursday, October 23, 2025

 2. Fill a pastry bag with a smooth or star tip attached.

 3. Put the pastry bag in a high glass (or keep it in the high glass or whatever vessel you probably used anyway for filling the pastry bag) and seal the top of the bag (using a plastic clip or similar).
-Put in the refrigerator until ready to use (while in the fridge, the frosting cream will further firm as the pudding powder kicks in - this will help the frosting to hold its shape better once frosted on the tartelettes).
+Put in the refrigerator until ready to use (while in the refrigerator, the frosting cream will further firm as the pudding powder kicks in - this will help the frosting hold its shape better after being frosted on the tartelettes).

 4. Once the baked tartelettes are cooled down: At this point, it is recommended to transfer the tartelettes to the container in which you intend to store them, and/or the serving platter on which you intend to serve them (it's easier and less messy to move around non-frosted tartelettes compared to moving around frosted tartelettes... trust me).